tmieslinger/pydropsonde/docs/source/data/index.rst

 Before processing you need to store your dropsonde profile data in a coherent way and communicate that to the processing software via the config file.
 Most commonly, a sonde profile is associated with a ``platform`` from which it was dropped and a ``flight_id`` from the respective measurement flight.
-The AVAPS software is a standard tool for conducting dropsonde measurements in atmospheric science and the ``pydropsonde`` package builds on the AVAPS generated raw files (Level_0) and the ASPEN software designed by NCAR for applying a first quality control and changing the file format (Level_1).
+The AVAPS software is a standard tool for conducting dropsonde measurements in atmospheric science and the ``pydropsonde`` package builds on the AVAPS generated raw files (Level_0).
+Further, the ASPEN software designed by NCAR is used to apply a first quality control and change the file format (Level_1).
 The resultign Data Levels are described in detail below.

-We suggest you to use as a default directory structure which fits the default output of the AVAPS and ASPEN software.
+We suggest to use a default directory structure which fits the default output of the AVAPS and ASPEN software.
 At the end of a research flight with dropsonde measurements the AVAPS software saves individual sonde profile data in single files and adds several metadata files related to the whole flight.
 A possible data directory structure would therefore be: